kitschpatrol/renami-obsidian/README.md

 ### Implementation notes

-The Renami plugin is built on [`renami`](https://github.com/kitschpatrol/renami).
-All functionality not specifically related to Obsidian is managed under the [`renami`](https://github.com/kitschpatrol/renami) project repository, including automated tests and additional documentation.
+The Renami Obsidian plugin is built on [Renami](https://github.com/kitschpatrol/renami).
+All functionality not specifically related to Obsidian is managed under the [Renami](https://github.com/kitschpatrol/renami) project repository, including automated tests and additional documentation.

-If you want to rename files like the Renami Obsidian plugin does from outside of Obsidian, the stand-alone [`renami`](https://github.com/kitschpatrol/renami) CLI tool and TypeScript library implements all of the same core features.
+If you want to rename files like the Renami Obsidian plugin does from outside of Obsidian, the stand-alone [`renami`](https://github.com/kitschpatrol/renami) CLI tool and TypeScript library implements all of the same core features and also exposes a more powerful configuration model that lets you easily write custom template logic in TypeScript or JavaScript.

 ### Avoiding lock-in